HakkaTjakka/CAVES/Linux/readme.md

 Remove screen tearing nvidia under Ubuntu: https://www.reddit.com/r/linuxquestions/comments/8fb9oj/how_to_fix_screen_tearing_ubuntu_1804_nvidia_390/

+edit this file (or create it)

+sudo nano /etc/modprobe.d/zz-nvidia-modeset.conf

+and add this line

+options nvidia_drm modeset=1

+after all, update initramfs with

+sudo update-initramfs -u

+reboot
 ***
 For running a Minecraft server on Forge (1.18.1) you need to install Java version 17: